 *Almond milk will separate as it sits in the fridge.
 Since the fats do not solidify when cold, there is no need to add sunflower lethican.
 Just give it a good shake before pouring.

-*If you like, you can pop the skins off of the milk after soaking and before blending, but it is not at all necessary.
+*If you like, you can pop the skins off of the almonds after soaking and before blending, but it is not at all necessary.

 *Don’t throw out that almond pulp!
 The pulp in this recipe is full of vanilla and dates and makes awesome cookies!
 Just follow the directions below the nut milk recipe and save it.
 In the next few days I will share a cookie recipe especially for using up that pulp!